smart-data-lake/getting-started/presentation/Preparation.md

 <img src="/presentation/images/addmaven.png" width="40%" height="40%">

 6. Make a test run by changing the runConfigurations to *SDLB_test* and clicking on the *Play* button.
 A successful build and run should show you the SDLB options and end with an exit code 0 as shown in the screenshot.
+When the class can not be found: right-click on the file pom.xml -> Add as Maven project.
+The first run will build the framework which could take a few minutes.

 ![](/presentation/images/runtest.png)

+At the end of the output you should see: `Process finished with exit code 0`

 That's it!
 Now you're all set up for the upcoming training.